 John Mulley – Background

-I am currently a Senior Lecturer in the School of Natural Sciences at Bangor University.
-Prior to my appointment in 2010 I did doctoral and post-doctoral research in the Department of Zoology at Oxford.
+I am currently a Senior Lecturer in the School of Environmental and Natural Sciences at Bangor University.
 I have a broad range of research interests, mainly focused around the role of gene and genome duplication in vertebrate evolution, and evolutionary developmental biology (Evo-Devo).
 Current models for this research include desert rodents, cartilaginous fish and venomous snakes.
-Follow the links for more on my research, teaching and publications (including preprint versions of submitted manuscripts).

 Research highlights